Moulay El Hassan Stadium

-Moulay El-Hassan Stadium is a football stadium in the area of El Youssoufia, Rabat, Morocco, which has been the home of FUS Rabat since 2012.
-The stadium will have a seating capacity of 22,000.
+Moulay El Hassan Stadium is a football stadium in the area of El Youssoufia, Rabat, Morocco, which has been the home of FUS Rabat since 2012.
+The stadium has a seating capacity of 22,000.
 The old stadium was renovated in 2012 and demolished in 2024.

 The old stadium was demolished in 2024 as part of Morocco's preparations to host the 2025 Africa Cup of Nations and the 2025 FIFA U-17 Women's World Cup.
-The renovation project included expanding the stadium's capacity to 22,000 and constructing commercial centers within the venue for it to become a true urban stadium, fully integrated with the surrounding public spaces to actively contribute to the life of Morocco's capital.
-It represents a contemporary and environmentally conscious expression of Moroccan culture.
-By combining glazed terracotta—an ancestral material and craftsmanship—with cutting-edge technology and engineering, the stadium features an iconic design that rises majestically into the Rabat skyline.
+The renovation project included expanding the stadium's capacity to 22,000 and constructing commercial centers within the venue, and integrated it with the surrounding public spaces.